 This policy applies (i) immediately to new users who use or access the Service on or after the Effective Date and (ii) on the Effective Date to users who use or access the Service before the Effective Date.

 Please contact us if you have any questions or comments about our privacy practices.
 You can reach us online at email@example.com or by mail at the address listed in the "Questions Regarding Your Personal Data" section below.

 Personal Data Storage

 The Service is hosted and operated in the United States (“U.S.”), with development, support and maintenance operations in other countries through both Sympli and its service providers.
 If you do not reside in the U.S., laws in the U.S. may differ from the laws where you reside.
 By using the Service, you acknowledge that any Personal Data about you, regardless of whether provided by you or obtained from a third party, is being provided to Sympli in the U.S. and will be hosted on U.S. servers, and you authorize Sympli to transfer, store, host and process your information to and in the U.S., and possibly other countries.
-You hereby consent to transfer of your data to the U.S. pursuant to, at Sympli’s discretion, the standard data protection clauses promulgated by the EC, a copy of which can be obtained at https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32010D0087.
+You hereby consent to transfer of your data to the U.S. pursuant to either, at Sympli’s discretion, the EU-U.S. Privacy Shield Framework, the details of which are further set forth below, or the standard data protection clauses promulgated by the EC, a copy of which can be obtained at https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32010D0087.

 EU Personal Data